Wii: Games

 Retail copies of games are supplied on proprietary, DVD-type Wii optical discs, which are packaged in keep cases with instructions.
 In Europe, the boxes have a triangle at the bottom corner of the paper sleeve-insert side.
-The triangle is color-coded to identify the region for which the title is intended and which manual languages are included.
+The triangle is color-coded to identify the region for which the game is intended and which manual languages are included.
 The console supports regional lockout: software available in a region can be only played on that region's hardware.

 Twenty-one games were announced for launch day in North and South America, with another twelve announced for release later in 2006.
-Among the system's launch titles in all regions included Wii Sports, which was bundled in all Wii packages except in Japan and South Korea, The Legend of Zelda: Twilight Princess, Sega's Super Monkey Ball: Banana Blitz, and Ubisoft's Red Steel.
-Metroid Prime 3: Corruption had been slated as a Wii launch title, but was pushed into 2007 a few months before the Wii's launch.
+Among the system's launch games in all regions were Wii Sports, which was bundled in all Wii packages except in Japan and South Korea, The Legend of Zelda: Twilight Princess, Sega's Super Monkey Ball: Banana Blitz, and Ubisoft's Red Steel.
+Metroid Prime 3: Corruption had been scheduled as a Wii launch game, but was delayed to 2007 a few months before the Wii's launch.
 Nintendo had also planned to release Super Smash Bros.
-Brawl as a launch title, but its director Masahiro Sakurai stated there were difficulties in adapting the format to the Wii's motion controls to require more time for the game's development.
+Brawl as a launch game, but its director, Masahiro Sakurai, said there were problems in adapting the format to the Wii's motion controls.

 New Wii games included those from Nintendo's flagship franchises such as The Legend of Zelda, Super Mario, Pokémon, and Metroid.
 Nintendo has received third-party support from companies such as Ubisoft, Sega, Square Enix, Activision Blizzard, Electronic Arts, and Capcom, with more games being developed for Wii than for the PlayStation 3 or Xbox 360.
 Nintendo also launched the New Play Control! line, a selection of enhanced ports of first-party GameCube games that have been updated to capitalize on the Wii's motion controls.

 Backward compatibility

-The original launch Wii consoles are backward-compatible with all GameCube software, memory cards, and controllers, although Korean Wii consoles are not backwards compatible at all.
-Software compatibility is achieved by the slot-loading drive's ability to accept GameCube discs.
-A Wii console running a GameCube disc is restricted to GameCube functionality, and a GameCube controller is required to play GameCube titles.
-A GameCube memory card is also necessary to save game progress and content, since the Wii internal flash memory will not save GameCube games.
-Also, backward compatibility is limited in some areas.
-For example, online and LAN-enabled features for GameCube titles are unavailable on the Wii, since the console lacks serial ports for the GameCube Broadband Adapter and Modem Adapter.
+The original launch Wii consoles are backward-compatible with all GameCube software, memory cards, and controllers, although Korean Wii consoles do not have backward compatibility.
+A Wii console in the backwards compatibility mode is restricted to GameCube functionality, and a GameCube controller is required to play and a GameCube memory card.
+Because of the lack of the expansion port on the Wii, devices using the expansion port, such as the GameCube Broadband Adapter and Modem Adapter and the Game Boy Player do not work.
 The revised Wii model and the Wii Mini lack the GameCube backward compatibility features.